dungba88/nytherria-board-game/characters/the-hex.md

 ---

 Once a faithful handmaiden of the Astrals, she served in silence within the sacred halls of the ancient temple.
-But after the **Great Scattering**, she witnessed what came next — the kingdoms of men turned against one another, corrupted by greed, desecrating what was once divine.
+But after the **Great Shattering**, she witnessed what came next — the kingdoms of men turned against one another, corrupted by greed, desecrating what was once divine.

 Her faith shattered.
 Her heart twisted.